Harmony Recycled Metals

 Are you a Harmony Jeweler?
 Get listed as a Green Jeweler on our Green Jewelry Movement page.

 Recycled and Beautiful Jewelry Products from Hoover & Strong

-Hoover & Strong has provided socially and environmentally-responsible products and services for over 108 years.
+Hoover & Strong has provided socially and environmentally-responsible products and services for over a century.
 It is our moral obligation to continually respect basic human rights around the world and to protect the environment by conserving energy and recycling.

 Buy Harmony Recycled Metal products from Hoover & Strong today and become a participant in the global effort to preserve our planet’s future!

 Hoover & Strong is an SCS Certified Responsible Source

 We proudly manufacture over 30,000 eco-friendly jewelry products, all Made in the USA with Harmony Recycled Precious Metals.

 In 2009, Hoover & Strong became the first jewelry manufacturer to be independently certified by SCS Global Services for the recycled content of its Harmony Recycled Precious Metal products.
 Today, Hoover & Strong receives the Responsible Source Certification from SCS Global Services every year, which confirms that our range of Harmony recycled precious metal products are manufactured using 100% recycled precious metals.

 Hoover & Strong, Ethical Metalsmiths and the Fairmined Initiatives